HoTai07/WebsiteECoNodeJS/README.md

 After clone this project PLEASE:
-- Use npm i to install all dependency
+- Use npm i to install all dependency</br>
-Befor pull Request, PLEASE:
-- Use "git rm -r 'node_module' " to be not conflict when merge
+- Before pull Request, PLEASE: Use "git rm -r 'node_module' " to be not conflict when merge